mehta-lab/waveorder/README.md

 [![Python package index](https://img.shields.io/pypi/v/waveorder.svg)](https://pypi.org/project/waveorder)
 [![Development Status](https://img.shields.io/pypi/status/napari.svg)](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha)

 This package enables wave-optical simulation and reconstruction of optical properties that report microscopic architectural order.

-This vectorial wave simulator and reconstructor enabled the development of a new label-free imaging method, __permittivity tensor imaging (PTI)__, that reconstructs density (phase) and 3D anisotropy (principal retardance, 3D orientation of the optic axis, and optic sign) of specimens from polarization-resolved images acquired under a sequence of oblique illuminations.
+This vectorial wave simulator and reconstructor enabled the development of a new label-free imaging method, __permittivity tensor imaging (PTI)__, that measures density and  3D orientation of biomolecules with diffraction-limited resolution.
+These measurements are reconstructed from polarization-resolved images acquired with a sequence of oblique illuminations.

 The acquisition, calibration, background correction, reconstruction, and applications of PTI are described in the following [preprint](https://doi.org/10.1101/2020.12.15.422951):